Baked White Fish with Onions, Peppers, Olives, and Feta

 - mayo

-I used to use Tilapia for this recipe, but now I’d use another mild white fish such as halibut, orange roughy, cod, or sole.
+I used to use Tilapia for this fish recipe, but now I’d use another mild white fish such as halibut, orange roughy, cod, or sole.
 Other fish you might use include pollock, barramundi, and mahi mahi.

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)